 The first thing to know is that we mustn’t take these battles personally.
 Our teenagers are practicing their adult skills.
 It is natural and normal to test out what we can get away with.
 But no matter how difficult it is, we must still maintain our boundaries.
 Even as a teen rants about curfew, we must hold firm and state our boundary explicitly and without wavering.

 Think ahead ten years – our teens will be in the workplace, and they need to understand that not all rules are flexible.
 This can be exhausting and requires a high level of resilience and commitment on our part.

 The best way to handle boundaries is to repeat the same non-negotiable statement, no matter what your teen says or does to try and change your mind.
 For example, “I expect you home tonight at 10.”
 Your teen may yell at you, tell you that other people don’t have to be home until midnight, beg you to reconsider, etc. Stand firm on your boundary as you originally set it.
 “That may be so, but I expect you home tonight at 10.”

 Perhaps you will consider changing the boundary during a calm conversation at another time, but you should not change the boundary on the fly just because your teen is throwing a tantrum.

-Of course there are times that you realize your boundary isn’t that important.
-It’s OK to have some flexibility, but make sure you keep some firm boundaries about which you will not debate, and try to avoid debating in the heat of the battle.
+Of course, there are times that you realize your boundary isn’t that important.
+It’s OK to have some flexibility but make sure you keep some firm boundaries about which you will not debate, and try to avoid debate in the heat of the battle.
 State your boundary and stick to it.
 If it needs to be changed in the future, have a reasonable discussion the following day when everyone is calmer.